Undergraduate Research Symposium Application

 All abstracts must be carefully reviewed and approved by the faculty mentor before submission.
 Students should attend our Abstract Workshops, for helpful tips on how to strengthen an abstract.

+2021 is a virtual conference.
+Please review the application for virtual options, which differ slightly in format.
 Before submitting your abstract, note that there are five options in terms of presentation format, each with its own submission protocol:

-- Oral Presentation in Classroom (delivered by paper or PowerPoint)
+- Oral Presentation in Classroom (delivered by paper or PowerPoint).

 - Poster Presentation Session (text and graphics on a 36" x 48" poster board to present your research individually or in a group).